remotesensorDJB/kgs_talk_2018/PITCHME.md

 ![ULCGIS Overview](images/ULCGIS-Org-Chart.png)
 +++
 #### Instruction in Geospatial Technologies
-- Courses in both fundamentals & applications of geospatial tech
+- Courses in fundamentals & applications of geospatial tech
 - Students from all disciplines/undergraduate & graduate
 - Curriculum highlights
   - Intro to Programming for GIS